Standard User Guide

 Help

-You can use the User Interface Tool to explain what you can see on the menu and toolbar.
+Provides access to help documentation, tutorials, or platform-specific support resources for Noteable.
 There's also a useful list for keyboard shortcuts and references to common Python libraries.